ridyaG/EduWorld-Education-Website/README.md

-# EduWorld-Education-Website
+# EduWorld - Education Website & Management System

-Coaching Website and Management System that was submitted as a part of my assignment for an internship application during my Summer Break of 2022.
+EduWorld is a **Coaching Website and Management System** developed as part of an internship application during my **Summer Break of 2022**.
+The project was built to manage students, teachers, and administrators efficiently.

-It consists of multiple user types and their different actions.
-Technologies used were PHP/MYSQL and HTML, Javascript, and Bootstrap framework for Front-End.

-Here was the problem statement -

-a) You have to develop a project with three user types -

-i) Teacher.

-ii) Student.

-iii) Admin.

-b) Admin can login and can CRUD (create, read, update and delete) students as well as teachers by adding their phone number, name, email address and password.
-Admin can then assign a teacher to multiple students (one to many relationships) by using multiple selections (checkbox).

-c) Teachers can then login using password and email id that admin created for them.
-When the teacher logs in, he will see the students assigned to him (multiple students).

-d) Students can also login to the account created by the admin for him and he will then see the teacher that has been assigned to him.

-e) Add a field called subjects.
-Teachers can CRUD subjects as well and assign different subjects to the students assigned to him.
-So when the student logs in, he will be able to see the various subjects that the teacher will assign to him.

-e) Admin can login and check if new students have applied to enroll for a particular course and have the ability accept/reject their application based on their credentials.
+## 🛠️ Technologies Used:
+- **Back-End:** PHP, MySQL
+- **Front-End:** HTML, JavaScript, Bootstrap

+## 📌 Features:

+### 👤 **User Roles:**
+1. **Admin**
+   - Manages students and teachers (CRUD operations)
+   - Assigns teachers to multiple students (one-to-many)
+   - Reviews and approves/rejects student applications

+2. **Teacher**
+   - Logs in using credentials created by the admin
+   - Views assigned students
+   - Manages and assigns subjects to students

+3. **Student**
+   - Logs in using credentials provided by the admin
+   - Views the assigned teacher
+   - Accesses subjects assigned by the teacher

+## 🔹 **Core Functionalities:**
+- **User Authentication**: Secure login for Admin, Teachers, and Students.
+- **Student-Teacher Assignment**: Admin assigns teachers to students via a multiple-selection interface.
+- **Subject Management**: Teachers can create, edit, and assign subjects to students.
+- **Application Handling**: Admin can review and manage student applications.

+This project demonstrates my ability to build **role-based user management systems** and handle **CRUD operations** effectively. 🚀

+---

+If you have any suggestions or improvements, feel free to contribute! 😊